Request Routing

 When enabled, Clarifai caches the full response for identical input+model+version combinations.
 Subsequent identical requests return the cached result instantly without hitting compute.

-This is separate from KV cache routing — prediction caching avoids compute entirely, while KV cache routing optimizes the compute that does happen.
+This is separate from KV cache routing (prefix cache routing) — prediction caching avoids compute entirely, while prefix cache routing optimizes the compute that does happen.